google/osv-scanner/README.md

 ## JSON output
 By default osv-scanner outputs a human readable table.
 To have osv-scanner output JSON instead, pass the `--json` flag when calling osv-scanner.

+If you want to save the JSON file for future use, you can specify a path by passing `-output /path/to/file.json` or `-o /path/to/file.json`.

 ### Output Format
 ```json5
 {